delabassee/java-lab/lab10-instanceof.md

 In this 10-minutes lab, you will get some hands-on experience with the **pattern Matching for instanceof** feature previewed in Java 14 and Java 15, and slated to be made standard and permanent in Java 16.

-This feature enhances the Java programming language with pattern matching for the instanceof operator.
 Pattern matching allows common logic in a program, namely the conditional extraction of components from objects, to be expressed more concisely and safely.
-For more details, please check [Pattern Matching for instanceof](https://openjdk.java.net/jeps/394).
+This new feature enhances the Java programming language with an initial form of pattern matching, i.e. **pattern matching for the instanceof operator**.

 ## Using 'pattern matching for instanceof'